 Who burns more fat: stick-thin marathon runners doing long steady cardio or ripped weightlifters who use high-intensity interval training (HIIT)?

 The question is a contentious one because both are valid forms of exercise and both can help you lose fat.
+No matter what you do you’ll want to consider taking some supplements for cardio.

 However, we’re getting close to determining which one burns more fat – and it might be HIIT